TWO BIRDS IN ONE TREE

 When we consider our meditation practice, our 'mindfulness' practice, are we not connecting in some way with this ancient wisdom that, by most reckoning, predates Buddha, Confucius, the Tao Te Ching, Socrates, Plato and Jesus, let alone the psychology and neuroscience of recent times?
 Here in this ancient text we are reminded that we are more than 'human doings', we are 'human beings', we are more than a perpetual waterfall of activities and concomitant emotions.
 We are more than our thoughts.
 We can sit still and watch our thoughts!
 We can watch the perpetual waterfall.

 We may flit from branch to branch, seeking, avoiding, attempting to satisfy a multitude of appetites, but there is also the branch where we are still, where we witness the ebb and flow of a life that has the quality of Prospero's 'insubstantial pageant, melted into thin air'.
 We are indeed 'such stuff as dreams are made on', yet there seems to be something that doesn't 'melt into thin air', something that stays safely with us as awareness finds harmony with it.
-Here we find peace, joy, resilience, and freedom in that 'pure being', that 'pure consciousness', that is our true home
+Here is found peace, joy, resilience, and freedom.